anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Resource Type Attributes registry {#iana-rt}

-This specification registers two new Resource Type (rt=) Link Target Attributes in the "Resource Type (rt=) Link Target Attribute Values" subregistry under the "Constrained RESTful Environments (CoRE) Parameters" registry per the {{RFC6690}} procedure.
+This specification registers two new Resource Type (rt=) Link Target Attributes in the "Resource Type (rt=) Link Target Attribute Values" registry under the "Constrained RESTful Environments (CoRE) Parameters" registry group, per the {{RFC6690}} procedure.

     Attribute Value: brski.jp
-    Description: This BRSKI resource type is used to query and return the supported BRSKI resources of the constrained Join Proxy.
+    Description: Constrained Join Proxy for cBRSKI onboarding protocol.
-    Reference:   [this document]
+    Reference:   [This RFC]

     Attribute Value: brski.rjp
-    Description: This BRSKI resource type is used for the constrained Join Proxy to query and return Join Proxy specific BRSKI resources of a Registrar.
+    Description: cBRSKI Registrar Join Proxy endpoint that supports the JPY protocol.
-    Reference:   [this document]
+    Reference:   [This RFC]

 ## coaps+jpy Scheme Registration {#jpyscheme}

+This specification registers a new URI scheme per {{RFC7595}} under the IANA "Uniform Resource Identifier (URI) Schemes" registry.

     Scheme name: coaps+jpy
     Status:      permanent
-    Applications/protocols that use this scheme name: cBRSKI
+    Applications/protocols that use this scheme name:
+                 cBRSKI, constrained Join Proxy
     Contact:     ANIMA WG
     Change controller: IESG
-    References: [THIS RFC]
+    References:  [This RFC]

+The scheme specification is provided below.

-    Scheme syntax: identical to the "coaps" scheme Scheme semantics: The encapsulation mechanism described in
+* Scheme syntax: identical to the "coaps" scheme defined in {{RFC7252}}.
+* Scheme semantics: identical to the "coaps" scheme, except that the JPY message encapsulation mechanism described in
-       {{stateless-jpy}} is used with coaps.
+  {{stateless-jpy}} of \[This RFC\] is used to transport each CoAPS UDP datagram.
-    Security considerations: The new encapsulation allows traffic to be returned to a calling node behind a proxy.
-The form of the encapsulation can include privacy and integrity protection under the control of the proxy system.
+* Encoding considerations: identical to the "coaps" scheme.
+* Interoperability considerations: identical to the "coaps" scheme.
+* Security considerations: all of the security considerations of the "coaps" scheme apply.
+  Users of this scheme should be aware that as part of the intended use, a UDP message that was formed using the "coaps" scheme is modified by a Join Proxy as defined by \[This RFC\] into a UDP message conforming to the "coaps+jpy" scheme without the Join Proxy being able to parse/decode which CoAPS URI was originally used by the sender.
+  Depending on the CoAP Options used in the original CoAPS message, this operation may modify elements of the original CoAPS URI (as will be reconstructed by the receiving coaps+jpy server) in a way that is unknown to the Join Proxy.

 ## Service name and port number registry {#dns-sd-spec}

-This specification registers two service names under the "Service Name and Transport Protocol Port Number" registry.
+This specification registers two service names under the IANA "Service Name and Transport Protocol Port Number" registry.

     Service Name: brski-jp